kaustavghosh06/MoneyMatters-Android-App/README.md

 app.
 The app also notifies you of when a bill/rent is due.
 It gets rid of the awkward situation of having to ask your friends to pay you back the money you’ve lent them by sending them periodic notifications.
 You can also get regular expense tracking statements and view the statistics in the form of graphs.

+Project Video URL: